zhengyang-bao/zhengyang-bao.github.io/index.md

 ## Employment
-- Assistant professor, Department of Finance, School of Economics, The Wang Yanan Institute for Studies in Economics, Xiamen University
+- Assistant professor, Department of Finance, School of Economics, The Wang Yanan Institute for Studies in Economics, Xiamen University, 2021-2023

 ## Education